- Dog Tags

 Lives change when God's Word is planted in a heart.
 Kenny's sure did.
 After 15 years of failure, Kenny finally realized his dream: He won the 1996 national tournament.
 He learned how to act on God's Word, to be a "doer" of His word and not just a "hearer" as one scripture in James puts it.
 This lesson affected him deeply and changed his life forever.

 To remind himself of lessons learned he made a dog tag with the scripture from his handle engraved on it.
 He wore it under his shirt, but it didn't take long for someone to notice it and ask about it.
 Kenny shared his testimony and gave the dog tag away.
 He made another one.
 Same result.
 Kenny realized other people needed God's Word as much as he did, and it was at that moment "Shields of Strength" was born.
-For the complete story we urge you to read Kenny's book, Trials to Trophies, which can be found on our website.
+For the complete story we urge you to read Kenny's book, Shields of Strength, which can be found on our website.

 A trend soon developed.
 He'd have a few of the dog tags made and within days they'd be gone, given away to family, strangers, young, old, men and women.
 Kenny couldn't give them away fast enough.
 God was at work and all Kenny needed do was stay faithful and hold on for the ride.
 And what a ride it's been.